andechen/EC440/0. Simple Shell Parser/README.md

     * If you are already familiar with how redirection and pipes work, you may note that there some combinations can’t really work.
 You don’t need to worry about those for this parsing assignment.
 You are free to ignore such cases at this time.
 * A pipeline may optionally end with an ​ampersand​ token, indicating that the pipeline should run in the background.

-### Examples of Valid Inputs
+### Examples of Valid Inputs:

     “/bin/cat my_file\n”, “a& \n”, “pipefrom| pipeto\n”, “cat< a_file\n”, “ls > txt\n”

-are all valid inputs.
+These are all valid inputs.

 A detailed parsing example of a single input is included in the data structures section of this document.

-### Functions You Will Implement
+### <ins>Functions You Will Implement:</ins>
 You are expected to provide an implementation for two functions, which are declared in a header file that we provide:

     struct pipeline *pipeline_build(const char *​command_line​);